Victor-M-Giraldo/NYT_Leaderboard_Bot/README.md

 Head to [the discord developer portal](https://discord.com/developers) and sign up.
 Create a new application with a name of your choosing.

 Click on your application, and select the installation tab in the sidebar.
 For installation contexts, select Guild Install.
 Under the default install settings give it the scopes `applications.commands` and `bot`.
 Permissions relate directly to the permissions the bot has in your discord channel.
 Add `Manage Messages`, `Read Message History`, `Send Messages`, and `View Channels`.
-Click on the install link and you can add the bot to a discord guild of your choosing as long as you have administrator privileges.
+Click on the install link and you can add the bot to a discord server of your choosing as long as you have administrator privileges.

 Under the bots tab and privileged gateway intents, toggle Message Content Intent to on.